What is it that you’re looking for?

 These verses have always brought such comfort and hope to me, personally.
 I know that no matter where life takes me or the circumstances I might find myself in, that I CAN TRUST HIS PLAN.
 I memorized these verses long ago, and there are several others in the book of Jeremiah that I want to memorize, I still chose this verse for my Scripture Memory Challenge:

 Here’s why: I know that many of you have never memorized this very important verse–or grasped it’s meaning.
 I know that it’s a verse that I need to be reminded of often.
 So many of the difficulties we face in life would be avoided if we would just remember to do this FIRST.
 Before we rush ahead.
 Before we make a mistake.
 Before we go our own way.
 SEEKING HIM is BASIC to the Christian life–and crucial to our existence.
 He created us with a desire for something more than this world offers–and I’m not just talking about heaven–or eternity.
 He gives us the resources to know the GOD OF THE UNIVERSE, and to live our lives with purpose and meaning.
 If you’ve not ever really considered trusting Him, won’t you at least seek Him today?
 He’s given us His Holy Word: The Bible.
 A great place to start would be the book of John.
 Read His story.
 See if your eyes aren’t opened to the possibility that He IS real.
 That He does care.
 AND that His ways are always best and right and good.
 I’d love to have a conversation with you if you’d like to know more about a relationship with Him.
-If you would like to personally email me @ email@example.com, I would love to help you as you SEEK HIM.
+Read my FAITH page, HERE, to know how that can happen.
+If you would like to personally email me @ firstname.lastname@example.org, I would love to help answer any questions you have as you SEEK HIM.

 I’m at the very least half-way through this journey called LIFE, and the more I have grown in my knowledge of and relationship with God, the less I desire the things of this world, and the more I desire HIM.
 Not only do I have an increasing desire to spend time in His word, but I long for those “God moments”–when I see Him so obviously working in my life and the lives of others.
 Look around.
 He’s what you’re really seeking.